jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

         :align: center
         :width: 550

-The loss curves are noisy because we are tracking the loss at every iteration, rather than averaging across multiple iterations.
+The loss curves are noisy because the losses are tracked at every iteration, rather than averaging across multiple iterations.

 8.2 Test Set Accuracy
 ~~~~~~~~~~~~~~~~~~~~~~~